 Estrogens are natural hormones.
 They are important in sexual development and other body functions.

-Higher amounts of estrogen in the blood are linked to an increased risk of breast cancer in postmenopausal women .
-Researchers are studying a possible link to breast cancer among premenopausal women.
+Higher amounts of estrogen in the blood are linked to an increased risk of breast cancer in women after menopause .

-For example, in the early phase (follicular) of the menstrual cycle, estrogen levels are much lower than in the late phase (luteal).
+For example, in the early phase of the menstrual cycle (follicular), estrogen levels are much lower than in the late phase (luteal).

 Blood estrogen levels are affected by many factors.
 Some of these are under your control.

 All women can lower their estrogen levels by :

 All of these steps may help lower the risk of breast cancer and other chronic diseases.